 The secret of success in visiting Spanish winemakers is to get the balance right between the big companies and the small and innovative producers.
 Famous names such as Riscal in Rioja offer the opportunity to marvel at the scale at which quality wine making can be achieved, and to understand the long and glorious history of Spanish winemaking.
 Smaller family producers are at the forefront of innovation, and can bring more personal insights to the wines of this wonderful country.
 You can find out more about the tours I am running and have run by clicking on the highlighted names below.

-In 2018 I am returning to Ribera del Duero, which we first visited in 2012, and in the Autumn we will explore the amazing diversity of sherry in Jerez.
+In 2019 we are visiting a new destination: Galicia, and returning to Ribera del Duero, Rueda, Toro and Cigales – following the success of my tour in 2018.
+In Autumn 2018 we will explore the amazing diversity of sherry in Jerez.
 In 2017 we visited Rioja, where we first toured in 2005.
 In 2014 we visited Catalonia (including Penedes and Priorat) – find out what people thought – and get a sense of where we stayed – by watching the video.